Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 Who the Costa Rica Golden Visa Is For

 This investment program is for applicants who want residency, lifestyle, and asset diversification in one decision.
-To qualify, applicants need a valid passport, legal entry, and a clean criminal record.

 Typical investors include: